 GERO6013 Researching Ageing Societies (DL)

 External roles and responsibilities

 Elisabeth joined the Gerontology Department in 2006 and helped to develop the MSc in Gerontology.
-She studied Human Sciences at Oxford University, then obtained an MSc in Medical Demography at the London School of Hygiene and Tropical Medicine.
-After spending two years as researcher at the Institute of Population Research and Social Policy at Bielefeld University in Germany, she returned to Oxford for doctoral research on old-age support and intergenerational relations in Indonesia, obtaining her DPhil in 2002.
+She is currently Associate Professor and Head of Department.
+She studied BA (Hons) Human Sciences at Oxford University and MSc Medical Demography at the London School of Hygiene and Tropical Medicine.
+After spending two years as researcher at Bielefeld University in Germany, she returned to Oxford for her DPhil on old-age support and intergenerational relations in Indonesia.
 Between 2004 and 2006 Elisabeth was British Academy Postdoctoral Research Fellow at St Antony’s College and the Institute of Human Sciences at Oxford.
-During that time, she also lectured and tutored in demography.

 - Vice-Chancellor's Award For Gerontology Programme Team (2012)